pantunes/xtcryptosignals/README.md

 **XTCryptoSignals** is a Python library that includes multiple services such as:

 * **Data collection** of crypto-currencies pairs such as BTC/USDT, ETH/BTC or any other pair that is supported by the Exchange API
-* A **Signals** service based on setup rules to send real-time alerts about price, price change or market sentiment through E-mail or Push Notifications to the browser or mobile app
+* A **Signals** service based on setup rules to send real-time alerts about price, price change, trading volume or market sentiment through E-mail or Push Notifications to the browser or mobile app
 * A service that enables **automatic trading**